 Do you not see how God compares a good word to a good tree?
-Its root is firm and its branches are in the sky; it yields its fruit in every season by God's leave.
-God gives people parables so that they may take heed.
-But an evil word is like an evil tree torn out of the earth, possessing no stability.
-God will strengthen the faithful with His steadfast Word, both in this life and the hereafter.
-He leads the wrongdoers astray.
-He accomplishes what He pleases.
+Its root is firm and its branches are in the sky, it yields its fruit each season with its Lord's permission-God makes such comparisons for people, in order that they may take heed-but an evil word is like an evil tree torn out of the earth; it has no foothold.

+God will strengthen the believers with His steadfast word, both in the present life and in the Hereafter.
+God lets the wrongdoers go astray.
+He does what He wills.
 (14:24-27)